Toward Functional and Non-Functional Evaluation of Application-Level Code Generation

-\cnum{myitem}{4} \textbf{Efficiency} is measured from the runtime statistics of the \emph{efficiency suite}, using the elapsed execution time reported by the suite.
+\cnum{myitem}{4} \textbf{Efficiency} is measured by the elapsed runtime of a dedicated efficiency suite under a fixed environment.
+Our goal is not fine-grained performance profiling, but a reproducible end-to-end efficiency signal that can be compared across generated and reference repositories.
 Let $T_{\text{gen}}$ and $T_{\text{ref}}$ denote the efficiency-suite execution times of the generated code and the reference implementation, respectively.
 If the efficiency suite fails to execute successfully (e.g., failed tests), we set $\mathrm{E}=0$; otherwise:

 \cnum{myitem}{5} \textbf{Resource usage} is measured using a \emph{dedicated resource suite}.
 During execution, we sample resident set size (RSS) memory usage and CPU utilization of the \texttt{pytest} subprocess and its child processes.
 We then compute the average memory (MB) and average CPU utilization (\%) over the run.
 Let $M_{\text{gen}}, C_{\text{gen}}$ and $M_{\text{ref}}, C_{\text{ref}}$ denote the corresponding averages for the generated code and the reference implementation.
+These measurements provide a comparative runtime signal under a fixed environment.
 If the resource suite fails to execute successfully (e.g., failed tests), we set $\mathrm{Ru}=0$.
 Otherwise, we compute reference-aligned ratios and average memory and CPU when both are available: